FREE until 2023 (previously $2,500–5,000)

 BCITO manages flooring apprenticeships.
-In your apprenticeship you will be working towards one of the following qualifications:
+In your apprenticeship you will be working towards one of the following Level 4 qualifications:

-- National Certificate in Flooring: Resin Flooring Application Level 4
+- New Zealand Certificate in Resin Flooring Application

 You’ll work under an experienced flooring professional who'll provide on-job coaching and support throughout your apprenticeship.
 You'll also receive the guidance of a BCITO training advisor.

-The National Certificate in Flooring Level 4 requires that you attend block courses for aromatawai.
+Flooring qualifications require you to attend block courses for aromatawai.

 There are no strict entry requirements, although it will help if you have good maths and English skills – you need to be able to understand instructions and work out measurements, quantities and angles.